MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-publishing-a-visual-studio-extension-via-command-line.md

 ms.workload:
   - "vssdk"
 ---
-# Walkthrough: Publishing a Visual Studio extension via command-line
+# Walkthrough: Publishing a Visual Studio extension via command line

-This walkthrough shows you how to publish a Visual Studio extension to the Visual Studio Marketplace using the command-line.
+This walkthrough shows you how to publish a Visual Studio extension to the Visual Studio Marketplace using the command line.
 When you add your extension to the Marketplace, developers can use the **Extensions and Updates** dialog to browse there for new and updated extensions.

-VsixPublisher.exe is the command-line tool for publishing Visual Studio extensions to the Marketplace.
+VsixPublisher.exe is the command line tool for publishing Visual Studio extensions to the Marketplace.
 It can be accessed from ${VSInstallDir}\VSSDK\VisualStudioIntegration\Tools\Bin\VsixPublisher.exe.
 Commands available on this tool are: `publish`, `createPublisher`, `deletePublisher`, `deleteExtension`, `login`, `logout`.

 ## Commands